 When you’re visiting the Alberta Rockies, there’s nothing quite like going for a hike to get up close and personal with nature.
 Here are five hikes offering some of the best views in the Alberta Rockies.
 Summer is the best time to experience them as the snow will be gone and route finding will be easier.

-This is a classic hike in the Lake Louise area, with wonderful views of lakes Louise, Mirror and Agnes.
-If you’re feeling energetic you can stop at Lake Agnes and the teahouse on your way down (or up).
-Approximately nine kms return, height gain 520 metres.
+The Little Beehive hike is a classic in the Lake Louise area, with wonderful views of Lake Louise, Mirror Lake and Lake Agnes.
+If you’re feeling energetic you can stop at the Lake Agnes Teahouse on your way down (or up).
+It’s approximately nine kms return with a height gain of 520 metres.

 With approximately 1,000 metres in elevation gain, you’ll need to be well prepared for this long, rugged hike with good hiking boots, plenty of water and snacks, and perhaps a hiking pole, to help spare your knees on the way down.
 Stay on the trail – no short cutting.